slawekzachcial/aws-athena-saml/README.md

 AWS_ACCOUNT_ID=123456789012 PORT=9090 ./saml-idp.sh
 ```

-We now need to download our IdP metadata that will get included in CloudFormation
+We now need to download our IdP metadata that will get injected into CloudFormation
 template when creating AWS identity provider:

 ```sh